 The students can be asked and can answer in any of these languages: English, French or Portuguese.
-Note: The language of instruction during the meeting in South Africa will be English.
+Note: The language of instruction during the meeting in Brussels will be English.

 All contributions from selected students will be uploaded to the Tuning Africa II website.
-All students who satisfy the criteria will be considered eligible for sponsorship to attend the 4th Tuning Africa general meeting (South Africa, April 2017) to present their group’s findings.
+All students who satisfy the criteria will be considered eligible for sponsorship to attend the 5th Tuning Africa general meeting (Brussels, November 2017) to present their group’s findings.
 The award of a sponsored travel grant will be based on merit applying the criteria indicated above.
 A maximum of 2 sponsorships can be awarded per subject area.
 In order to secure the widest representation only one student per university will be sponsored.

 - Adonaï da Matha Sant'Anna - Université Catholique de l'Afrique de l'Ouest - Benin

 - Nigel Yoven ARMOOGUM - University of Mauritius - Mauritius